cgrates/cgrates/docs/ratinglogic.rst

 2. Activation periods: if there were not enough special price minutes available than the engine will check if the call spans over multiple activation periods (the call starts in initial rates period and continues in another).

-3. Intervals: for each activation period that apply to the call the engine will select the best rate intervals that apply.
+3. RateIntervals: for each activation period that apply to the call the engine will select the best rate intervals that apply.

 ::

  type TimeSpan struct {
 	TimeStart, TimeEnd
 	Cost
-	ActivationPeriod
+	RatingPlan
-	Interval
+	RateInterval
 	MinuteInfo
 	CallDuration  // the call duration so far till TimeEnd }

-The result of this splitting will be a list of *TimeSpan* structures each having attached the MinuteInfo or the Interval that gave the price for it.
-The *CallDuration* attribute will select the right *Price* from the *Interval* *Prices* list.
+The result of this splitting will be a list of *TimeSpan* structures each having attached the MinuteInfo or the RateInterval that gave the price for it.
+The *CallDuration* attribute will select the right *Price* from the *RateInterval* *Prices* list.
 The final cost for the call will be the sum of the prices of these times spans plus the *ConnectionFee* from the first time span of the call.

 6.2.1 User balances
 -------------------